ruizhaogit/GuessWhat-TemperedPolicyGradient/README.md

 5. Citation:

-Citation of the preprint version:
+Citation of the IJCAI workshop paper:

 ```
 @article{zhao2018improving,